 Life insurance in divorce and disability insurance in divorce will protect your lifestyle after divorce

-What happens if you are counting on child support and/or alimony to cover your bills and your payer ex-spouse dies?
+What happens if you are counting on child support and/or alimony to cover your bills and your ex-spouse dies?
 What will you do?
-That is why insurance in divorce will protect your lifestyle after divorce and why it’s important to include in the divorce decree thay the paying ex-spouse have life insurance in divorce and disability insurance in divorce.
+Insurance will protect your lifestyle after divorce and it’s important to include in the divorce decree that the supporting ex-spouse have life insurance and/or disability insurance in divorce.

 Life insurance in divorce

-Most attorneys are aware of the need for life insurance and it’s not uncommon for a divorce decree to require life insurance (usually term insurance) on the life of the spouse paying child support, alimony or other settlement obligations.
+Most attorneys are aware of the need for life insurance and it’s not uncommon for a divorce decree to require life insurance on the life of the spouse paying child support, alimony or other settlement obligations.
 If the payer is insurable, new insurance, usually term, can be purchased.
-Because the obligations will reduce over time, an option is to ascertain through the agent in advance those insurance carriers willing to allow reductions in coverage under the terms of the settlement agreement.
-Another approach is to layer the policies by staggering terms of smaller policies that meet the requirements of the settlement agreement.

 Disability insurance in divorce